The Answer is Here!

 A: Discount tickets and coupons can be found at various locations.
 Check out our general admission page for a list of participating outlets.

-Q: Where can I breastfeed at the Festival?
+Q: Where can I Nurse at the Festival?

 Q: Are there special discounts for Military Service Members?

 A: During Wine, Chocolate & Romance Weekend 1 (September 5-7) The Minnesota Renaissance Festival is proud to announce a special promotion in honor of our nation’s military heroes: September 5-7, any member of the armed services, active or veteran, will receive One Buy One Get One Free Adult Admission to the festival.
 Plus, each military guest will be able to bring up to five family members at a discounted rate of just $20.95 per person.
 It’s our special way of saying thank you to our country’s biggest heroes.
 This deal is valid for all current or past military members with government issued ID.
 To take advantage of this discount, present a valid military ID at the festival box office.
 For more information on promotions, please check out our promotions page!

 Q: Are there special discounts for first responders?